ahmadadeeb749-oss/GameLib/README.en.md

 - Only draws tiles visible on screen -- no lag even with large maps
 - Easily implement side-scrolling and parallax with camera offset

+### Window Scaling

+- Set `resizable=true` in `Open()` to create a user-resizable window
+- Framebuffer logical size is fixed at `Open` time; the window auto-stretches to fill when resized
+- `WinResize(w, h)` to programmatically resize the window, `SetMaximized(true)` for one-click maximize
+- Mouse coordinates automatically mapped back to framebuffer logical coordinates

+### Scene Management

+- `SetScene` / `GetScene` / `IsSceneChanged` -- use integers to identify scenes, takes effect next frame
+- `IsSceneChanged()` returns `true` on the first frame of a new scene, handy for initialization
+- Combine with `enum` and `switch` for menu -> gameplay -> game-over scene transitions

+### Save / Load Data

+- `SaveInt` / `SaveFloat` / `SaveString` -- save data to file in one line
+- `LoadInt` / `LoadFloat` / `LoadString` -- load data in one line, with default values if missing
+- Static functions, callable without a GameLib instance
+- Plain-text `key=value` format, human-readable

+### UI Controls

+- `Button` -- immediate-mode button with automatic hover / pressed visual states
+- `Checkbox` -- checkbox that auto-toggles on click
+- `RadioBox` -- radio button, shared variable for mutual exclusion within a group
+- `ToggleButton` -- toggle button that stays pressed when toggled on
+- Uses built-in 8x8 bitmap font, zero dependencies, zero configuration

 ## Quick Start